 The TL;DR version: For XML to XML mapping, XSLT is the most powerful of the three mapping options, but that power comes at the cost of a steep learning curve.

 Extensible Stylesheet Language Transformations (XSLT for short) is an XML language for transforming XML documents into other XML documents, HTML or text.
 An XSLT transformation is called a stylesheet (not to be confused with Cascading Style Sheets, which describe the presentation of HTML documents).
 XSLT is a standard maintained by the World Wide Web Consortium (W3C).
-Cloud Integration currently supports version 2 of the standard, and support for version 3 (the latest version) is on the road map.
+Cloud Integration supports XSLT 3, the latest version of the standard.

 XSLT development revolves around writing templates.
 A template creates a part of the stylesheet’s output.
 It can match parts of the input document, or it can be called by name from another template.
 The XPath query language (another W3C standard) is used to navigate the input XML document.
 XPath enables the developer to pinpoint locations in the input in a very succinct way.
 Using XPath, extracting a value from a deeply nested, complicated XML structure can be trivial.